All Episodes

 That's why you have the debate.

-It's not just about you don't want to just elect a president, do you?
+It's not just about, you don't want to just elect a president, do you?

 You have campaigns.

-That's that's where the ideological case is made.
+That's where the ideological case is made.

 That's where it's explained to the American people who you are, what you believe in, what you stand for, what you hope to achieve, what your agenda is.